Mothers are supposed to love their daughters unconditionally. Society casts this idea that mothers and daughters are supposed to be best friends.

-Maybe she’s oblivious to the pain she’s caused you, maybe she lives in a delusional world where she’s done no wrong or maybe there are just too many variables to even begin to understand.
+Maybe toxic mothers are oblivious to the pain she’s caused you, maybe she lives in a delusional world where she’s done no wrong or maybe there are just too many variables to even begin to understand.
 It doesn’t make it right.

 It’s not an easy thing getting over.
 Mother’s Day comes around and you see everyone getting so excited about it and you’re torn between gagging and this gnawing feeling in your gut that you don’t get that luxury.

-You’re not her.
 You are far from her.
-You are a caring, intelligent, gentle, kind, and wonderful woman.
+And you are a caring, intelligent, gentle, kind, and wonderful woman.

 You don’t have to forgive her.
-You don’t have to communicate with her, you don’t have to love her, and you don’t have to acknowledge her.
+And you don’t have to communicate with her, you don’t have to love her, and you don’t have to acknowledge her.